Casey Ryback: Influence and reception

-Casey Ryback became one of well known names of action heroes in the action film genre in the 1990s compared to the likes of John McClane from the Die Hard films.
-As David West writes, Under Siege is "cut from the same cloth as the 'Die Hard' series and stars Seagal as Casey Ryback..."
-The character of Ryback has been criticized in the media because he is invincible and would defeat his opponents rather too easily, removing the element of surprise in his personal combat.
+Casey Ryback became one of well known names of action heroes in the action film genre in the 1990s, compared to the likes of John McClane from the Die Hard films.
+The character has been criticized for his seeming invincibility and the ease with which he defeats his opponents, which precludes any element of surprise in his personal combat.
 As Eric Lichtenfeld writes, "Ryback...is the ultimate warrior.
 As the action genre tends toward hyperbole, Ryback is an amalgam of everything that signifies Ultimate Warrior status, even more than Riggs had been in Lethal Weapon.
 It is fitting then, that...Ryback's costuming progresses from a white cook's uniform...to an olive tank top, to the all-black garb that merges Ryback with the ship, and with which Seagal came to be identified.